rathena/rathena/doc/script_commands.md

 \***showdigit** **\<value\>**{,**\<type\>**};

-Displays given numeric 'value' in large digital clock font on top of the screen.
+Displays given numeric '`value`' in large digital clock font on top of the screen.
 The optional parameter 'type' specifies visual aspects of the "clock" and can be one of the following values: